ietf-wg-cellar/matroska-specification/chapters.md

 #### Variation 2: Linked-Edition

 Only one more condition MUST be met when the `ChapterSegmentEditionUID` is set with a valid `EditionUID` from the linked Matroska file/Segment.
 A `Matroska Player` MUST play these linked `Edition`.

+### ChapterSegmentEditionUID

+The `ChapterSegmentEditionUID` is the UID of an `Edition` from the linked Matroska file/Segment specified in `ChapterSegmentUID` element.
+A `Matroska Player` MUST play these `Edition`

 ## Menu features